-Dr. Wendy Katz has been an educator for 45 years.
-She was born and raised in a suburb of Philadelphia, in Bucks County, Pennsylvania.
-She moved to Sarasota, Florida, in the summer of 1977.
+Dr. Wendy Katz has been an educator for 47 years.
+She was born and raised in a suburb of Philadelphia, in Bucks County, Pennsylvania, and moved to Sarasota, Florida, in 1977.
 Her expansive career began as a special education teacher, a curriculum coordinator of Brentwood and Gocio Elementary Schools, and the admissions and curriculum coordinator for Pine View School.
-She then served as an assistant principal of Sarasota Middle School and subsequently became the principal of Laurel Nokomis School for eight years, currently the only K–8 school in Sarasota County.
+She then served as an assistant principal of Sarasota Middle School.
+Subsequently, she became the principal of Laurel Nokomis School for eight years, currently the only K–8 school in Sarasota County.

 In 2003, Dr. Katz was promoted to Director of Leadership Development for the Sarasota County Public Schools.
 During the next eight years, she created a distinct career pathway for aspiring administrators.
-She was responsible for all leadership training for aspiring administrators and for school-based and district administrators.
+She was responsible for all leadership training for aspiring administrators, school-based and district administrators.
 She developed an induction program for new administrators, created a retired administrator mentoring program for new administrators, and developed a Leadership Academy for aspiring administrators.
 Dr. Katz also facilitated the state principal certification program.
 She actively coached new principals and established Transition Support Teams to set them up for success in their leadership roles.
-In addition, she has developed programs that focus on customer satisfaction and gifted special needs populations.
+In addition, she has developed programs that focus on customer satisfaction and gifted, special needs populations.

 In 2010, after a principal retired mid-year, Dr. Katz returned to a principal position where she was once again involved in the heart of education.
 “The school level is where there is daily contact with teachers, staff, children, and parents.
 The principalship was my favorite job as every day I had the opportunity to make a positive difference in the life of a child!”